gzigzigzeo/sidekiq-grouping/README.md

     queue: :batched_by_size,
     batch_size: 30,           # Jobs will be combined to groups of 30 items
     batch_flush_interval: 60, # Combined jobs will be executed at least every 60 seconds
+    batch_unique: true,       # Prevents jobs with identical arguments to be enqueued
     retry: 5
   )